other important monuments in and around Athens

-In 1923, Athens fought against Turkey, which the Greeks lost.
+In 1923, Athens fought against Turkey and Greeks lost.
 There was a population exchange.
 New, poor neighborhoods were created in the suburbs of Athens.

 Modern Athens is for some people a chaotic city with tiring smog in the air.
-For others it is a city of sighs and dreams.
-One thing is certain, Athens we can get to or fall in love with them.
+For others it is a city of dreams.
+One thing is certain, Athens we can get it or fall in love with them.